Petra-Jonson/WSU-SAPP-Point_Cloud_Processing/README.md

 # WSU-SAPP-Point_Cloud_Processing
 This code showcases the work done throughout the WSU ME 416: Senior Capstone Project (sponsored by Los Alamos National Lab) to accept and process a point cloud of simple shapes.
 Initial implementation is designed for creating points offset from a surface such that they could be offloaded to a path planning algorithm for a robotic arm with a gamma detector.

 Note: The code beginning with "LINUX" is only operable on Linux based software due to one of the libraries it utilizes only being available within Linux (pcl).
+All units are in meters

 ## Use and Operation